Product has been added to the cart.

 Service is provided over the Verizon network.

-The Jitterbug Flip2 – Best Basic Cell Phone for Seniors
+The Jitterbug Flip2 – Best Flip Phone for Seniors

 Like the Jitterbug Smart4, the Jitterbug Flip2 is manufactured and sold by a wireless provider called lively.
 Lively specializes in serving seniors and offers a number of solutions, including cell phones, aimed at this demographic.